mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 4. ... two or three live neighbours, ...
 (`== 2 || == 3`)

-These are both simple integers if we `clamp` the live neighbor count at the maximum relevant `n` (for our ruleset, 4).
+Both dimensions can be expressed as simple integers if we `clamp` the live neighbor count at the maximum relevant `n` (for our ruleset, 4).

 I'm going to work inside out and start with the inner dimensions dependent on live neighbor count.
 Here's how I grab that count, which is only